jmutai/k8s-pre-bootstrap/README.md

 - Setup standard system requirements - Disable Swap, Modify sysctl, Disable SELinux
 - Install and configure a container runtime of your Choice - cri-o, Docker, Containerd
 - Install the Kubernetes packages - kubelet, kubeadm and kubectl
-- Configure Firewalld on Kubernetes Master and Worker nodes
+- Configure Firewalld on Kubernetes Master and Worker nodes (Only Kubernetes <1.19 version)

 ## How to use this role